-Exploring the Mars Frontier requires scientists, engineers and artists.
+Exploring the Mars Frontier requires scientists, engineers AND artists.

 My name is Corby Waste and I create artwork for the NASA Mars Exploration Program which is managed by the Jet Propulsion Laboratory in Pasadena, California.
 Since 1998 I've been at JPL visualizing Mars missions.
 I have to imagine what it's like to be on Mars or in orbit.
 Before I arrived at the Lab the Mars program mostly used paintings of their spacecraft.
 I create my artwork with computer graphics.
 Most likely you've already seen my Mars or other mission artwork for years but never knew who created them because the image credits usually say only: NASA JPL.
-Below are a few of my most well-known images.
+It's a big job helping to open up the Mars Frontier but someone has to do it!

-My Life on Mars: Working for the Mars Program
+on Mars: Working for the Program

 2011 Mars Science Laboratory (MSL)

-Launch: October, 2011
+Launch: October, 2011 Landed: August, 2012

 2005 Mars Reconnaissance Orbiter